ChemChina close to Pirelli deal that would trigger buyout offer

 LARGEST SHAREHOLDER

-But it is now under international sanctions because of the situation in Ukraine.
-It has also been hit by the plunge in oil prices, is heavily indebted and in need of billions of dollars to fund field expansion and refinery modernization.
+But it is now under international sanctions because of the Ukraine crisis.
+It has also been hit by the plunge in oil prices, is heavily indebted and is in need of billions of dollars to fund field expansion and refinery modernisation.

-The deal with ChemChina would allow Rosneft to cash in on part of its Camfin stake, worth about 1 billion euros at current market prices.
-The Russian group will not exit Pirelli altogether for the time being but may sell out later, two sources said.
+The deal with ChemChina would allow Rosneft to cash in on part of its Camfin stake, worth around 1 billion euros at current market prices.
+The Russian group will not exit Pirelli altogether for the time being, but may sell out later, two sources said.

 Tronchetti Provera, a former head of Telecom Italia (TLIT.MI), has revamped Pirelli several times in recent years to beef up its balance sheet and fund investments.

 He would remain in management control for five years after the ChemChina deal, one of the sources said.
-Camfin had about 380 million euros of debt at the end of 2013.
+Camfin had around 380 million euros of debts at the end of 2013.

-Pirelli shares closed 2.2 percent up at 15.23 euros, above the proposed buyout price and extending gains made on Thursday after a press report it was seeking to bring on board an unnamed Asian investor.
+Pirelli shares closed 2.2 percent up at 15.23 euros, above the proposed buyout price, extending gains made on Thursday after a press report it was seeking to bring on board an unnamed Asian investor.

-Mediobanca said in a note that there was not much of a premium in the offer price and it did not expect other shareholders to tender their shares at that level.
+Mediobanca analyst Matteo Agrati said in a note there was not much of a premium in the offer price and did not expect other shareholders to tender their shares at that level.

-One of the sources with knowledge of the matter said the deal on Pirelli would involve the company's less profitable truck tire business being spun off or the setting up of a joint venture with ChemChina's Aeolus unit.
+One of the sources with knowledge of the deal said the deal on Pirelli would involve the company's less profitable truck tyre business being spun off, or setting up a joint venture with ChemChina's Aeolus unit.

-Broker Banca Akros argued that a spin-off could add 6 euros to Pirelli's share price -- another reason why shareholders may be reluctant to tender their shares at the proposed 15 euros level.

-(Additional reporting by Valentina Za, Pamela Barbaglia, Silvia Aloisi and Chen Aizhu; Editing by Greg Mahlich, David Holmes and David Goodman)
+(Additional reporting by Valentina Za, Pamela Barbaglia, Silvia Aloisi and Chen Aizhu; Editing by Greg Mahlich and David Holmes)